viyellaf0rsaken/MonMiner/README.md

 For PearlHash, setup can download `pearl-miner` automatically if it is missing.

+MinePRL uses Docker and will start the official MinePRL worker container.

 ## Start after installation

 Every time you want to start MonMiner again: